-Woman who died in Paris raid had been under surveillance
+Woman who died in Paris raid was under surveillance

 Paris — Hasna Aitboulahcen lived a secular life, drinking alcohol and rarely visiting a mosque, but police say she died an extremist’s death: blowing herself up by detonating a suicide vest.